PraneshASP/solidity-testing-book/src/basic/integration-tests.md

 The above test validates that the reward rate in the vault contract has been successfully updated by the governance contract.
 You can also notice that we're not validating if the `rewardRates` mapping is updated with the reward rate as it should be a unit test.

+> 💡 **Random Tip:**
+>
+> To test the functions with external call to other contracts, you can follow the [mocking](https://solidity-testing-guide.vercel.app/basic/unit-tests.html#mocking) technique discussed in the Unit test chapter.

 ## Key takeaways:
 - Integration test should come after unit tests.
-- All contracts should be properly setup, avoiding mocks.
+- All contracts should be properly setup, avoiding mock contracts.
 - Should not repeat the validations performed in the unit tests.